simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_month_int` function docstring

-Set the validation to check a specified argument's value is a valid month integer (1-12).<hr>
+Set a validation to check a specified argument's value is a valid month integer (1-12).<hr>

 **[Parameters]**